Just-likely intersections on Hilbert modular surfaces: Introduction

 In our case, the Picard group of $\Hilb$ is complicated and the action of $p$-power Hecke correspondences (which are not \'etale!) on the Picard group is not a-priori easy to compute.
 Nevertheless we fully compute the change in Faltings height of an abelian surface with real multiplication by $\cO_F$ under $p$-power isogenies that respect the $\cO_F$-action.

 Suppose $C$ is a proper curve and $\abvar/C$ is a generically ordinary abelian surface with endomorphisms by $\cO_F$ (with $F$ a real quadratic field as in Theorem \ref{intromain}) so that the image of $C$ under the corresponding map $C \to \cH$ is an ample divisor of $\cH$.
 Suppose moreover that $\abvar_n/C$ is another abelian surface, also having endomorphisms by $\cO_F$, isogenous to $\abvar/C$ by a purely inseparable isogeny $\varphi: \abvar' \to \abvar$ which respects the $\cO_F$-actions, whose kernel is cyclic of size $p^n$ (indeed, this is the hardest case to treat, and the general case can be deduced from this case).
-Let $h_F(\abvar/C)$ denote the Faltings height of the abelian variety $\abvar/C$, which is defined to be the degree of the Hodge bundle $\omega$ of $\cH$ restricted to $C$. \begin{theorem} The height of $\abvar_n/C$ grows exponentially in $n$. \end{theorem} In fact, we prove an exact formula for the change of height under inseparable isogenies (Theorem \ref{thm: change of heights formula}) but for simplicity of notation, we will be content with the version above for the introduction.
+Let $h_F(\abvar/C)$ denote the Faltings height of the abelian variety $\abvar/C$, which is defined to be the degree of the Hodge bundle $\omega$ of $\cH$ restricted to $C$.
+Then, the height of $\abvar_n/C$ grows exponentially in $n$.

+In fact, we prove an exact formula for the change of height under inseparable isogenies (Theorem \ref{thm: change of heights formula}) but for simplicity of notation, we will be content with the version above for the introduction.
 We prove this result by comparing the Hodge bundle to the class of the Hasse invariant, and using our computation of the intersection of Hecke orbits of $C$ with the non-ordinary locus, and the product structure that we construct.